Code-Institute-Submissions/The-Monkees-webpage/README.md

 that are, Facebook,Twitter and Youtube.
 I also included a sign up page as well as a contact form so users could send messages to the band with a booking or a personal message.
 This was finished with my footer.
  I chose my icons which are Facebook,Twiiter and Youtube.
 I got my icons from the www.w3sxhools websites under the how to section.
 These are Links to the facebook pages of The monkees band.

-As I created each page i started with the navbar and footer anf after that I added elements like buttons, links, diffrent secions, photos, music clips to make the page more vibrant.
+As I created each page I started with the navbar and footer anf after that I added elements like buttons, links, diffrent secions, photos, music clips to make the page more vibrant.
 This is also why
 I picked strong colours to give my page a boost.

+my navbar was from bootstrap it was used as I thought it was simple for users to use to link to diffrent areas of the site I picked red for the colour as it stood out.
+Here is the link https://getbootstrap.com/docs/3.3/components/#nav

+my footer was from the how to section of the w3schools.com website it was a fixed footer and I used this as I thought it would look best at the bottom of my website pages which I coloued red the same as my navbar.
+Here is the link to where I got my footer from https://www.w3schools.com/howto/howto_css_fixed_footer.asp

+I also picked out this bootstrap modal as prt of my contact page as I thought users could get the option to want to connect with the band.
+I got it from the site wwww3schools.com link:https://www.w3schools.com/bootstrap/bootstrap_modal.asp

+I included social media buttons for my contact page they were from https://socialmediawidgets.wordpress.com/all-the-icons/

+Also my contact form was from wwww3schools as it was  https://www.w3schools.com/bootstrap/bootstrap_ref_css_forms.asp this form was put in my contact page to allow the user to contact the band to ask a question about booking a venue or a personal message they would like to send.

 Wire frames I designed: